EricHier/font-viewer/README.md

-# FontTest: see how different font settings look on your own text
+# Font Viewer: see how different font settings look on your own text

 ## Features